 <video> element.
 For example:

-There are several things to consider when chosing.
+There are several things to consider when choosing.
 Native controls are optimized for the browser but are inconsistent between browsers.
 Custom controls allow you to build for accessibility, add your own branding, and keep the look and feel consistent between browsers.

 Adaptive Streaming offers multiple resolutions and bitrates to the user by having the player choose which quality level and bitrate to play based upon the user's bandwidth and other factors.
 This generally results in a significantly better user experience with less buffering and smoother playback leading to longer watch times.
 This is accomplished by using the Media Source Extensions API to build to one of the adaptive bitrate standards, in other words, DASH or HLS.
 Although it's possible to build your own player using these technologies, it is not recommended.